- Blog & News

 - Schools & Networks

 - Educator Resources

 Over the past decade, a growing body of research has confirmed that the quality of teaching is the single most powerful in-school factor that influences student learning.
-As a result, policymakers have turned their attention to increasing the effectiveness of teachers.
-The general consensus is that our nation needs teachers who are ready and willing to dramatically improve teaching, schools and schooling.
+As a result, policymakers have turned their attention to “increasing the effectiveness” of teachers.
+The general consensus is that our nation needs teachers who are ready and willing to dramatically improve teaching and learning.

-The American public is ready to test if teachers are the key to transforming teaching, schools and schooling.
-And, in states and communities across the country, there are teachers who are already demonstrating what is possible when teachers are truly trusted to effectively "call the shots" for their students and schools.
+Recent survey research shows the American public overwhelmingly believes that teachers should be the key drivers of this needed transformation in teaching and learning.
+And, in schools across the country, there are teachers who are already demonstrating what is possible when teachers are trusted to call the shots for their students and schools.

-Teacher-powered schools serve as a common sense solution that cuts across some of the longest-standing K-12 political and ideological divides.
-They can alleviate the tense political landscape because when teachers share full responsibility and accountability for school success, they address the many hot-button teacher policy issues themselves.
-Share information with teacher leaders you know about how to design and run their own teacher-powered schools.
+Teacher-powered schools are a common sense solution that cuts across some of the longest-standing political and ideological divides in education.
+They can alleviate the tense political landscape because, when teachers share full responsibility and accountability for school success, they address the many hot-button teacher policy issues themselves.